tc39/proposal-temporal/mentalmodel.md

 `Instant` objects are meant to represent a specific point in absolute time.
 For convenience we have chosen that point to be *midnight of January the 1st 1970 UTC* as our *epoch*.
 The choice fell upon that specific date and time due to the precendent of the [POSIX Epoch](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_150) and Unix Epoch based on it.

 We decided to ignore leap seconds since they are arbitrarily decided upon and unpredictable.
-An `Instant` can therefore not be said to be on the TAE timeline, but rather on the UTC timeline.
-In terms of leap-seconds we accept them a input (`fromString`) but immediately convert them to the relevant numeric representation and therefore ignoring the fact that this came from a leap-second.
+An `Instant` can therefore not be said to be on the TAI timeline or the UTC timeline, but rather on the POSIX timeline.
+In terms of leap-seconds, we accept them in string input (`fromString`) but immediately convert them to our timeline, effectively bumping times during positive leap seconds forward to the next second and thereafter ignoring the fact that data came from a leap second.

 Because `Instant` is just a point in time, it has no concept of calendars or time-units as we use in civil society, the `Instant` objects do not have members representing these either.